How to Find a Tech Cofounder or Fractional CTO

 Track record of building and shipping products

 The most successful partnerships I've seen start with a clear understanding of what each person brings to the table.
-Don't just look for technical skills - look for someone who shares your vision, your work ethic, and your commitment to building something meaningful.
+Whether you choose a cofounder or Fractional CTO, don't just look for technical skills - look for someone who shares your vision, your work ethic, and your commitment to building something meaningful.